hemantksingh/messup-learn/Cloud and Infrastructure/Azure/Overview.md

 Transferring the subscription to another target (target tenant) means the account admin and service admin change to the target tenant.
 Several Azure resources have a dependency on a subscription or a directory.
 Transferring a subscription means role assignments, managed identities and a [range of other things](https://docs.microsoft.com/en-us/azure/role-based-access-control/transfer-subscription#understand-the-impact-of-transferring-a-subscription) are also deleted from the source subscription.

 ![tenant-transfer.png](../../Images/tenant-transfer.png "AzureAD and Subscription Association")

-## IAM

-Traditionally, establishing trust within the perimeter of an organisation's on premise network has been the way to secure an organization's assets.
-Any communication going out or coming inside the network permiter was considered untrusted.
-This has changed with cloud computing where SAAS based resources are accessed over the public internet.

-### Azure AD

-Identity is at the heart of cloud security, it is something that remains constant whether you are an office based user or a cloud based one.
-Azure AD facilitates Identity and Access Management (IAM).
-Azure AD houses user objects, application objects, devices etc and can be used to verify an identity (authentication) and control what identity has access to what resources (authorization).
-It can be configured at different levels. e.g. for a particular Resource Group, App Service, Storage Account etc or the Azure Subscription itself.

 ### IAM for the azure subscription